devpatel30/datathon-team-37/README.md

 This project provides a **two-stage processing pipeline** to analyze financial filings and regulatory texts for companies, specifically focusing on S&P 500 stocks.
 It leverages **Bedrock** to summarize and extract structured data from large multilingual documents.

+Additionally, it provides **semantic network analysis** for companies and directives, allowing visualization of relationships based on embeddings and clustering.

 ---

 ## Dataset